mmistakes/minimal-mistakes/_posts/2016-08-15-TDD-thats-design-done.md

 ### Test coverage ###

-Although I used to write unit tests fairly thoroughly as a COBOL programmer, and these tests were even written in advance, these tests were not automated and therefore hard and expensive to reproduce.
+Although I used to write unit tests fairly thoroughly as a COBOL programmer, and these tests were even written in advance, they were not automated and therefore hard and expensive to reproduce.
 TDD is not synonymous with automated testing and you can have the later without the former my personal experience is that 'test after' will always be sacrificed to the pressure of delivery.

-Therefore, TDD, or at least 'test first' tends in real world projects to produce better automated test coverage at a fairly fine grained level (more on that later).
+Therefore, TDD, or at least 'test first', tends, in real world projects, to produce better automated test coverage at a fairly fine grained level (more on that later).